A More Productive CLI Experience with zsh, fzf, and tmux

 Default history search

-Before we enable fzf, let's check out the default history search and search for our previous drab command.
-Press ctrl-r
+Before we enable fzf, let’s check out the default history search and

-and you'll get a bck-i-search:
+you’ll get a bck-i-search: prompt.
+Start typing and you’ll

-prompt.
-Start typing and you'll see it match previous commands in history.
-So if you type drab
+see it match previous commands in history.
+So if you type

-you'll get a single match.
-If you know there's different match, keep pressing ctrl-r
+drab you’ll get a single match.
+If you know there’s

-and it will cycle through other matches.
+through other matches.

-Better than nothing, but not great.
+It’s better than nothing, but not great.
 If you have thousands of history entries, this makes it a bit challenging to dig through them.
 And I find there are two really annoying things about the default behavior:

 - When you hit enter, the command is executed.
 I would expect it to simply pull it out of history and put it on the command line for me to edit first.